 Where can I take my child for music when he or she is 3?

 There are several other musical activities available for children over three.
-Sue Lake runs Music Makers locally for 4 – 6 years, and Roma Seth does Rockabillies in Long Eaton for 0-5 years.
-These and many other groups can be found in publications and websites such as ‘Family Grapevine’, ‘Lots for Tots’ and ‘Netmums’.
+Sue Lake runs Music Makers locally for 4 – 6 years, and Roma Seth does Rockabillies in Long Eaton/Toton for 0-5 years.

 Why don’t you put on more groups?

-Where can I get CDs of the music you play between sessions?
+Where can I listen to the music you play between sessions?

 I often play Songs for Under 5s, produced by the excellent Early Years Team at The Sage Gateshead.
 Several people have commented on how good they are.
-They cost £8 each or £20 for the set of three.
-(Contact Britta Koerber at The Sage Gateshead, St Marys Square, Gateshead NE8 2JR.)
-I also sometimes play Dreamland: World Lullabies and Soothing Songs, produced by Putumayo, and the great CDs produced by Playsongs Publications, with really good folk-style singers and instrumentalists.
-(Tel.
-01799 599054.
-Website: www.playsongs.co.uk Email email@example.com.)
+I also sometimes play Dreamland: World Lullabies and Soothing Songs, produced by Putumayo, and all the great CDs produced by Playsongs, with really good folk-style singers and instrumentalists.

 How can I keep up to date with information about the Early Years Music Groups?

-If you subscribe to the Blog, you will get an email whenever I put up a new post.
+If you subscribe to the Blog on this website, you will get an email whenever I put up a new post.
 Please go to your profile to manage your subscription to the blog, then click on ‘update’.